Effectiveness of using milk and Korean Natural Farming fungicide techniques vs traditional organic fungicides on powdery mildew

 Materials and methods:

-Starting on July 8 Bed 1 was planted with 6 zucchini plants and 6 squash for the Cueva treatment.
+Starting on July 8, Bed 1 was planted with 6 zucchini plants and 6 squash for the Cueva treatment.
 Bed 3 was planted with 6 zucchini plants and 6 squash for the Stargus treatment.
 Bed 5 was planted with 6 zucchini plants and 6 squash for the milk dilution treatment.
 Bed 7 was planted with 6 zucchini plants and 6 squash for the KNF treatment.
 Bed 9 was planted with 6 zucchini plants and 6 squash for the water only treatment.
 Between each bed I planted other powdery mildew resistant crops such as peppers and tomatoes.
 The treatments were applied on a weekly basis.
-The plants were monitored and graded on a scale of 1-7 (see image).
+The plants were monitored and graded on a scale of 1-7 (see image under Results and discussion).
 As the fruit was harvested it was checked for deformities and counted to compare yield productivity of each bed in response to the applied treatment.

 Participation Summary